 Even though goats are born wild and may want to jump and run all day, there are ways to get them calmed down and ready to be a part of the farm.
-Knowing how to approach a goat and making sure that they become trained, can help you with keeping them calm and getting them milked every day and allowing everything to stay in the right place.
+Knowing how to approach a goat and making sure that they become trained, can help you with keeping them calm, getting them milked every day and allowing everything to stay in the right place.

 Things You'll Need

 Get them when they are young.
 If you have a choice, it's better to start training your goats when they are still kids.
 They will not be as stubborn and will have the ability to adjust to you easier.
 The best time to start training a goat is right after they are weaned from their mother.

 Letting your goat recognize you.
 Before you are able to tame a goat of any age, they will need to get used to your presence.
 Instead of just feeding your goats, make sure that you spend time with them as well.
 Every goat will enjoy a good scratch behind the ears.
 The more you do this, the calmer they will be and the easier it will be to train them.